kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Devices are the root entry points into control hierarchies
 * Controls and devices can be looked up using flexible path strings that can match an arbitrary number of controls
 * The concept of "common controls" is replaced by the concept of "usage" which gives meaning to a control
+* Control hierarchies are now created in a single place (InputControlSetup) from a single source of data (InputTemplate)

 ## Actions